Doug Fir Lounge

 Bar and restaurant in Portland, Oregon, U.S.

-The Doug Fir Lounge is a bar and restaurant housed within the ground level of the Jupiter Hotel, in Portland, Oregon's Buckman neighborhood, in the United States.
+The Doug Fir Lounge was a bar and restaurant housed within the ground level of the Jupiter Hotel, in Portland, Oregon's Buckman neighborhood, in the United States.
+It has been planning to relocate and re-open since 2023, but opening has not been determined as of July 2026.

 Description and history

-The venue was established in 2004 and features a basement music and event space.
+The venue was established in 2004 and operated in the basement of Jupiter Hotel until 2023.

-In 2023, the venue is slated to relocate to the space which previously housed Le Bistro Montage.
+In 2023, the venue announced intent to relocate to the space which previously housed Le Bistro Montage.
+The opening timeline has not been established.

 Reception

 Doug Fir Lounge won in the "Best Music Venue" category of Willamette Weeks "Best of Portland Readers' Poll 2020".

 St. Vincent plays at the Doug Fir Lounge in 2010.

 In 2012, Jenavieve Varga played the Doug Fir Lounge with Lost in the Trees.